niravmsoni/aspnetcore-httpclient/README.md

 			- Exposed through token property of CancellationTokenSource

 		- Asking for cancellation notifies receiver of token that it should cancel its task.
 So, HTTPClient listens to this cancellation and then takes action to cancel the request

+		- Using CancellationTokenSource, we can explicitly Cancel request by calling Cancel() or CancelAfter(Timespan time) method.
+This will trigger cancellation
+		- We need to make sure we pass Token from CancellationTokenSource object to make sure cancellation actually happens after calling cancel() or CancelAfter()

+		- Another way to cancel request is through timeout.
+When configuring HttpClient, make sure we set a timeout.
+If we set it for 2 seconds, after 2 seconds, HttpClient will throw OperationCanceled Exception